Assistant Professors Kaka, Nobel, Kang

 Beginning with their first Education course, EDUC 110: Role of the school, or EDUC 105: Introduction to Early Childhood Education, candidates participate in a field experience working with students in a diverse setting (i.e., Big Brothers/Big Sisters, Columbus Initiative Tutoring Experience at Linden Elementary, Autism Equine Ranch).
 During EDUC 251: Psychological Foundations of Education, candidates complete their field experience by working with diverse learners in area schools.
 Students also complete 20 hours in a classroom during EDUC 255: Inclusive Classroom Management.
 These three placements give candidates over 70 hours of field experience.
 Candidates then continue their field experiences during their methods courses.
 In total, candidates will have completed a minimum of 120 hours observing and assisting teachers, and teaching lessons based on ideas developed in their methods courses before they begin their student teaching experience.
 All candidates seeking licensure student teach for 15 weeks, resulting in a total of over 450 hours in the classroom.
 Full-time faculty members in the Education department take part in the supervision of student teachers.
 In addition, teachers at the Early Childhood Center work with candidates in the PreK-5 licensure program and full-time faculty from the arts and sciences supervise AYA and MA candidates in their subject area.
 Student teachers meet for weekly seminars and receive a minimum of six formal observations during the semester.
 Student teaching takes place through agreements with local schools.

 Education majors are normally admitted to the Teacher Education program by the end of their sophomore year.
-Minors are normally admitted by the end of fall semester of their junior year.
-The program admission requirements include successful completion (B- or higher) of foundational courses in Education, (EDUC 105, EDUC 110, EDUC 115, EDUC 120 depending on licensure area), and EDUC 251, ratings of “3” or higher for the field experiences associated with the foundational courses, two positive recommendations from OWU faculty members, a GPA of 2.8 (overall and, for Education minors, in the subject area major), satisfactory scores on the department Dispositional Survey, and “adequate” or above ratings on the application essays.
+The program admission requirements include successful completion (B- or higher) of foundational courses in Education, (EDUC 105, EDUC 110, EDUC 115, EDUC 120 depending on licensure area), and EDUC 251, ratings of “3” or higher for the field experiences associated with the foundational courses, two positive recommendations from OWU faculty members, a GPA of 2.8 (overall and, for AYA or MA Majors, in the subject area major), satisfactory scores on the department Dispositional Survey, and “adequate” or above ratings on the application essays.
 Contact the Education department for a complete description of the admission and retention policy.